 These employment opportunities are currently open at Home On The Range:

-Please complete the following form to apply for employment at Home on the Range.
-The applications files have identical content, they are just different file formats.
-Use whichever one you prefer.
+Please complete one of the following versions of our employment form to apply for employment at Home on the Range.

 Application in Adobe Acrobat file format – PDF:

 Home On The Range prohibits discrimination in employment based on race, color, sex, age, religion, national origin, veteran status, marital status, physical or mental disability and creed.
 Home On The Range will take all necessary steps to comply with existing federal, state, and local fair employment and civil rights laws and guidelines.

 Employee Selection and Orientation

 Home On The Range will conduct its employee selection policies and procedures to achieve the best possible match between applicants for jobs and open positions.
 In no way will any Home On The Range employee or administrator exert personal or professional prejudice against any applicant because of an applicant’s sex, color, race, religion, age, veteran status, marital status, creed, physical or mental disability or national origin.

 Once an applicant is selected for the available position, Home On The Range will provide an orientation program for each new employee.
 The employee will be required to complete an orientation form which, when completed, will have served its purpose in informing the employee of the different departments at Home On The Range, their function and how the employee fits into the overall program here; educating the new employee on the different program areas; and, advising new staff of the requirements that are expected of all employees.